anvilco/spectaql/examples/themes/README.md

 ### Overview

-Any custom theme that you use will be "overlayed" on top of SpectaQL's [default theme directory][default-theme-dir] and structure.
+Any custom theme that you use will be "overlaid" on top of SpectaQL's [default theme directory][default-theme-dir] and structure.
 This means that your theme gets all the templates, javascripts, CSS and helpers included in the default theme "for free".

 Any files that your theme includes will be added on top of the default theme's structure.
 This means you can: